OxyTheDev/OxyTheDev/README.md

-# 👋 Hi, I'm Shark Byte

-Welcome to my GitHub profile!
-I’m a passionate **Cybersecurity Expert** dedicated to enhancing software security and protecting intellectual property.
-With extensive experience in cryptography, obfuscation, and secure coding practices, I aim to empower developers and organizations to safeguard their applications against emerging threats.

 ## 🔒 About Me

 - 🔍 **Expertise**: Specializing in creating robust crypters and obfuscators to defend against reverse engineering and unauthorized access.